The project is in a healthy, maintained state

 def parts_description

-# I'm calling the "parts" association but no one knows!
+# I'm calling the "parts" association, but the caller won't know!

 parts.map(&:description).join(", ")